.NET HELP

 • Alternatively, you can install IronPDF by using NuGet Package Manager for Solutions.

-• One can explore and select the IronPDF package from the search results, and then click the "Install" option.
+• Explore and select the IronPDF package from the search results, and then click the "Install" option.
 Visual Studio will handle the download and installation on your behalf.

 • NuGet will install the IronPDF package and any dependencies required for your project.